nic-dgl104-winter-2024/pattern-library/README.md

 ### Use Cases

-MVVM is a desirable architectural pattern in scenarios requiring complex UIs, dynamic data presentation and sophisticated interaction logic, such as:
+MVVM is a desirable architectural pattern in scenarios requiring complex UIs, dynamic data presentation, and sophisticated interaction logic, such as:

-* Rich Desktop and Web Application: offers as seamless user experience with dynamic UI updates.
+* Rich Desktop and Web Application: offers a seamless user experience with dynamic UI updates.
-* Mobile Applications: supports cross-platform development with shared UI logic.
+* Mobile Applications: support cross-platform development with shared UI logic.
 * Interactive content and games: facilitates complex game logic and UI separation
 * UI prototyping: accelerates prototyping with parallel design and development